zhaoou/notes/generic/javaStreams.md

     // key, value.
 at the end of the stream.

-If you want a single result, we can use reduce function, or use IntSummaryStatistics class.
+If you want a single result, we can use reduce function, or use IntSummaryStatistics (or similar) class.

 Reduce takes an identity value and a function used to combine intermediate result of reduce and and element of the stream: